opral/monorepo/packages/ide-extension/MARKETPLACE.md

 - *if you are using the i18next module, everything is already built-in*
 - *if you are using next-intl, you need https://inlang.com/m/193hsyds/plugin-inlang-nextIntl*

+> You might need another module if you are using a different resource file type.
+You can find all available modules [here](https://inlang.com/c/plugins).

 #### 3. ✨ Recommended